docker/docs/docker-for-mac/apple-m1.md

 Click on the following link to download the latest preview build of Docker Desktop for Apple Silicon.

-This is our first Release Candidate, and is feature complete.
-If you find that anything is not working correctly (excluding the Known issues documented below), please open an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues) repository.
+> This is our release candidate.
+If you find that anything is not working as expected (excluding the known issues documented below), please open an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues) repository.

 > [Download](https://desktop.docker.com/mac/stable/arm64/62029/Docker.dmg)

 ### Known issues

-The following issues are known and are not expected to be resolved in the final GA build for Apple Silicon.
-We are working on them in collaboration with our partners.
+The following issues are not expected to be resolved in the final GA build for Apple Silicon.
+We are working with our partners on these.

 - You must install Rosetta 2 as some binaries are still Darwin/AMD64.
 To install Rosetta 2 manually from the command line, use this command: